Valloric/ycmd/README.md

 ### `.ycm_extra_conf.py` specification

-The `.ycm_extra_conf.py` module must define the following methods:
+The `.ycm_extra_conf.py` module may define the following variables or functions:

 #### `FlagsForFile( filename, **kwargs )`

-Required for c-family language support.
+Required for C-family language support.

-This method is called by the c-family completer to get the compiler flags to use when compiling the file with absolute path `filename`.
-The following additional arguments are optionally supplied depending on user
+This function is called by the C-family completer to get the compiler flags to use when compiling the file with absolute path `filename`.
+The following additional arguments are optionally supplied depending on user configuration:
-configuration:

 - `client_data`: any additional data supplied by the client application.
    See the [YouCompleteMe documentation][extra-conf-vim-data-doc] for an